-A variety of methods will be used in teaching United States History II online, including the use of recorded presentations and videos, quizzes, and written assignments.
-Student assessment includes completion of reading quizzes and reading and written analysis of primary and secondary sources.
+A variety of methods will be used in teaching United States History I, including lecture, presentation, recorded presentations and videos, quizzes, and written assignments.
+Student assessment includes completion of reading quizzes, discussion of materials, and reading and written analysis of primary and secondary sources.
 These measures will assess the following course objectives and competencies.
 A departmental rubric may be used to assess different aspects of the course objectives (see below).